android/privacy-sandbox-samples/PrivacySandboxKotlin/README.md

 app consumption in the `example-sdk-bundle` module, this is where the SDK version, package name and signing information is defined.

-The client app is implemented in the `client-app` module and is capable of loading and interacting with the example SDK.
+The client app is implemented in the `client-app` module.
+The `existing-sdk` module represents a modified version of a regular SDK that runs in the app as usual but is also capable of loading and interacting with the example SDK.

 There are two methods for building and installing the SDK.
 The preferred option is use Android Studio's UI to handle building and deploying the SDK and launching the client app.
 However, it is possible to build the app bundle and install the APK via the command line, then run the client app.

 ### Setting up your device